Legendary0326/EvervaultDAO/EvervaultDAO/README.md

     And `BusdBond > setStaking(EveStakingAddress, false)`
     And `BusdBond > setStaking(StakingHelperAddress, true)`
     After first mint then set terms to 178
-    Do same for Eve-Busd Bond
+    Do same for USDT Bond
 15. Run `UsdtEveBond > InitializeBondTerms(111, 0, 75, 10000, 2000000000000000000000000, 0, 432000)`
     And `UsdtEveBond > setAdjustment(false, 0, 111, 3600)`
 16. Run `EveStaking > setContract(0, DistributorAddress)` and `EveStaking > setContract(1, StakingWarmupAddress)`